forta-network/docs/docs/testing.md

 # Testing your agent

+Once you have developed your agent, it’s now time to test it.
 The code for a simple Forta Agent can be found in the src/agent.ts file.
 The entry point for your agent will always be a file named agent.ts (or agent.js/agent.py if using Javascript/Python, respectively).
 At the end of this file, you will find:

 ```javascript
 export default {